Rick Mercer: Awards

 Mercer has received more than 25 Gemini Awards for his television work.
 He has also won the Sir Peter Ustinov Comedy Award, presented to him at the 2003 Banff Television Festival.
 In 1993, Newfoundland premier Clyde Wells honoured Mercer with the Newfoundland Arts Council's Artist of the Year award.
 In 2004, Mercer was presented with the National Arts Centre Award, a companion award of the Governor General's Performing Arts Awards.
 He donated his $15,000 cash prize to the LSPU hall, the theatre in Newfoundland where Mercer performed his early work.

 He holds honorary degrees from Laurentian University in Sudbury, Memorial University of Newfoundland in St. John's, Brock University in St. Catharines, McMaster University in Hamilton, Bishop's University in Lennoxville, the University of British Columbia, the University of Guelph, the University of Western Ontario in London, and the Royal Military College of Canada in Kingston He received an honorary high school diploma for his outstanding efforts and determination from Landmark East School in Wolfville, Nova Scotia in 1999.

 Mercer was awarded the 30th Annual Bob Edwards Award in Calgary.

 In 2007, he was named honorary colonel of the Royal Canadian Air Force's 423 Maritime Helicopter Squadron, based at CFB Shearwater in Shearwater, Nova Scotia.

 On June 30, 2014, Mercer was appointed an Officer of the Order of Canada by David Johnston, Governor General of Canada, for "his ability to inspire and challenge Canadians through humour" and his work with charitable causes.
 He was formally invested into the Order in a ceremony at Rideau Hall on September 23, 2015.
 The same year, he was inducted into the Canadian Disability Hall of Fame.
 In 2019, Mercer received the Lifetime Artistic Achievement Award as part of the Governor General's Performing Arts Awards.

 His memoir Talking to Canadians was the winner of the 2022 Stephen Leacock Memorial Medal for Humour.

+In 2023, he was appointed a Member of the Order of Newfoundland and Labrador.